On cusps and flat tops: Introduction

 \subsection{Maps with unbounded derivative}

-The second goal of the paper is to develop non-invertible Pesin theory for a class of maps with unbounded derivative.
+The second goal of the paper is to develop non-invertible Pesin theory for a class of maps with discontinuities and unbounded derivative.
 Map with unbounded derivative are of interest due to their links with the Lorenz map.
-See \cite{LuzzattoViana:Ast00} and \cite{LuzzattoTucker} for a discussion of this and \cite{DHL06} for existence results for absolutely continuous invariant probability measures (\emph{acips}).
+See \cite{LuzzattoViana:Ast00} and \cite{LuzzattoTucker} for a discussion of this and \cite{Luzzatto:Lorenz} and \cite{DHL06} for existence results for absolutely continuous, invariant, probability measures.
+An early, general and very powerful result is by Rychlik \cite{Rychlik:BV}.

 In the following section we shall introduce a new class of maps called cusp maps.
 This class of maps will include all $C^{1+\epsilon}$ maps.
 For piecewise $C^{1+\epsilon}$ maps whose critical points verify a non-flatness condition, Pesin theory was studied by Ledrappier in \cite{Ledrappier:AbsCnsInterval}.
 Given a measure with positive Lyapunov exponent, he showed existence of the unstable manifold in the natural extension, and several results which follow from it.
+The non-flatness hypothesis, used repeatedly in his proofs, means that we cannot use his results in the proof of Theorem \ref{thm:response}.

-In Theorem \ref{thm:NeilUnstableManif}, we show existence of the unstable manifold for cusp maps.
+In Theorem \ref{thm:NeilUnstableManif}, whose statement is overly technical for this introduction, we show existence of the unstable manifold for cusp maps.
 Even for $C^{1+\epsilon}$ maps our result is stronger than that of Ledrappier since we do not assume non-flatness of critical points.
 Moreover our proof is more direct.
 For $C^{1+\epsilon}$ maps one can also, with some work, deduce this result from \cite{Newhouse:EntropyVolume}; however the proof in that higher-dimensional setting is considerably more complex.
+This will allow us to prove Theorem \ref{thm:response}.

 In \cite{Me:MaxEntLMS}, the author gave a $C^r$ version of Ledrappier's unstable manifold theorem and used it to prove $C^r$ conjugacy results.
 We shall also state a $C^r$ version here, but shall refer to \cite{Me:MaxEntLMS} for the proof.